 If you’re eating a well-balanced vegetarian diet with plenty of whole grains, fruits, and vegetables, you are eating one of the healthiest diets on the planet.
 You do, however, need to make sure you get a few vital nutrients.
-You might also be interested to know how more than 60 people lost weight and improved their health on a vegetarian diet.
+Besides getting enough protein, it is equally important to include enough calcium and iron in a vegetarian diet, If you’re vegan, vitamin B12 is also a concern.

 If you’re a lacto-ovo vegetarian, you’ll likely get sufficient protein from eggs and dairy without even trying, but if you’re vegan, here are some high protein vegan foods to include in your diet: tofu, seitan, veggie burgers, soy, lentils, chickpeas, nuts and seeds, brown rice and whole grains.

 Vegetarians don’t have to worry about vitamin B12, and many people disagree about whether or not vegans need a B12 supplement.
-I like to go with "better safe than sorry" on this one.
-B12 deficiency is extremely rare amongst both vegans and non-vegetarians alike but is a serious issue when it does occur.
+You may want to go with "better safe than sorry" on this one.
+B12 deficiency is extremely rare among both vegans and non-vegetarians alike but is a serious issue when it does occur.

 - Your body has the ability to store B12 for a number of years, so if you’re newly vegan, you may have sufficient reserves for another decade, but unless you have your B12 levels tested regularly there is no way of knowing.